docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

 ---
-title: 'Email Gathering with Fetchmail'
+title: 'Advanced | Email Gathering with Fetchmail'
 ---

 To enable the [fetchmail][fetchmail-website] service to retrieve e-mails set the environment variable `ENABLE_FETCHMAIL` to `1`.
 Your `docker-compose.yml` file should look like following snippet: